Human Rights Award of Korea

 The Human Rights Award of Korea (대한민국인권상) is the highest human rights award of the Republic of Korea, bestowed annually by the National Human Rights Commission of Korea.
-It was established in 2005 for human rights organizations, and started to award individuals from 2007 to recognise the contribution to Korean and international human rights.
+This Award was established in 2005 for human rights organizations, and started to award individuals from 2007 to recognise the contribution to Korean and international human rights.

 The award are presented at annual Human Rights Day Ceremony on 10 December in every year.